 Instructions

-- Over medium heat, add 1 tablespoon of vegetable oil to a caldero or dutch oven.Add ham steak cubes and saute for 3 minutes.
+- Over medium heat, add two tablespoons of vegetable oil to a caldero or dutch oven pot and heat through.

-- Add the full can of gandules including the water they came in to the pot.
-Now add tomato sauce if using instead of the tomato paste.
+- Add the can of gandules including the water they came in followed by the tomato sauce and stir.

-- After 15 minutes, remove lid and stir again (rice will be even drier now, which is good!), cover pot and cook for another 15 minutes.
+- After 15 minutes, remove the lid and stir the rice again.
+Cover the pot again and continue cooking for another 15 minutes.

 Beth says